DanNixon/maker-space-wiki/src/introduction.md

 This is a demo wiki, if you are looking for the current wiki then head [here](https://makerspace.pbworks.com/).

-This contains the actual proposal to change from our existing wiki to something very like this as well as a couple of demo pages that were either quick to write, quick to migrate or generously donated as part of testing.
+This site contains the actual proposal to change from our existing wiki to something very like this as well as a couple of demo pages that were either quick to write, quick to migrate or generously donated as part of testing.
+If you came here from the mailing list, you likely want to start reading through [the proposal](./proposal/).